ycrc/ycrc.github.io/docs/ai/ollama.md

 Ollama is appropriate for:

-- interactive prompting
+- Interactive prompting
 - Jupyter Lab notebooks
-- batch inference
+- Batch inference
 - Single Node workflows
-- use as a backend for OpenWebUI
+- Use as a backend for OpenWebUI

 Ollama is not intended for:

 - Multi-node inference (not compatible)
-- model training
+- Model training
-- long-running shared services outside a job allocation
+- Long-running shared services outside a job allocation

 ## Interactive usage